Homomesies on permutations -- an analysis of maps and statistics in the FindStat database: Kreweras and inverse Kreweras complements.

-Since elements in orbits of size $2k$ are fixed by $\K^{2k}$ but not by any power of $\K$ less than $2k$, we need to subtract out elements fixed by orders of $\K$ dividing $2k$, or equivalently, elements in orbits of size equal to a proper divisor of $2k$.
-Dividing the result by $2k$ gives the number of distinct orbits of size $2k$ under the action of $\K.$ \end{proof}
+Elements fixed by the action of $K^{2k}$ include those in orbits of size $q$ for all $q\mid 2k.$ To find the number of elements in orbits of size $2k$ we need to subtract out elements in orbits of size equal to a proper divisor of $2k$.
+Dividing the result by $2k$ gives the number of distinct orbits of size $2k$ under the action of $\K.$